DAINTINESS-Group/ChatGPT_Law_PropertyGraph/README.md

-# ChatGPT_Law_PropertyGraph: Automated Analysis of Regulatory Documents
+# ChatGPT_Law_PropertyGraph: Automated Analysis of Regulatory Documents (Diploma Thesis)

 ## Overview

-**ChatGPT_Law_PropertyGraph** is a modular Java-based software pipeline that transforms legal PDF documents into structured knowledge, supporting compliance checking with the European data regulatory framework.
+**ChatGPT_Law_PropertyGraph** is a modular Java-based pipeline that transforms legal PDF documents into structured knowledge graphs and compliance checklists.
+The system has been developed in the context of my Diploma Thesis and uses the **EU AI Act** as a primary case study.

 The system produces:
 - A **property graph** in GraphML format
 - A **Markdown checklist** outlining obligations, rights, and prohibitions

-This project was developed as part of a thesis and uses the **EU AI Act** as a primary use case.

 ---